shopware/developer-portal/FAQ.md

 | Content         | /                                 | /                                                             |
 | Custom features | Independent features              | Sharing the same feature, making it available in all docs     |
 | GitHub actions  | Faster execution                  | Multiple repositories                                         |

-## I am experiencing issues with building the docs.

-There are a few known issues:

-- you are missing some static assets - you will get an error `Error resolving an import`
-- the docs are partially embedded - you can use `./docs-cli embed` method to locally embed all repos
-- `Duplicate attribute`
-- My build breaks